Dior (Pop Smoke song): In popular culture

 In early 2020, "Dior" began trending on the video-sharing social networking service TikTok.
 At the 2020 BET Hip Hop Awards, the song's instrumental section was used to honor Pop Smoke.
 The performance featured rappers Flo Milli, Buddy, Deante' Hitchcock, and Adé rapping over the track's beat.

-After gaining popularity worldwide, the song was remixed by many international artists including Ghanaian rapper Kwesi Arthur, and UK drill rappers Skeng and Perm.
+After gaining popularity worldwide, the song was remixed by many international artists including Ghanaian rapper Kwesi Arthur, Jamaican dancehall artist Skillibeng, Nigerian singer Ladipoe, and UK drill rappers Skeng and Perm.
 In particular, IDPizzle's "Dior" cover, titled "Billie Jin (Dior Remix)", became a viral success after being featured on the app Triller.
 Within a month, the remix had attracted the attention of UMG/Virgin UK, and IDPizzle announced had signed a recording contract with the label.
 The official remix of "Dior" features American rapper Gunna and was included on the deluxe edition of Pop Smoke's second mixtape Meet the Woo 2.
 The "Dior" remix was ranked the third-best song of 2020 up to July by The Ringer, and Tidal included Gunna's verse on its year-end playlist for the best guest verses of 2020.